 I’ll talk about the various kinds of EMF radiation, why they are dangerous, and how you can measure them yourself.

 I’ll be as detailed as I can, without getting too far into the weeds, about exactly what to do, and how to interpret the information.
-I’ll probably refer quite a bit to my article on What is a High EMF Reading whenever possible to save you some reading.
+I’ll probably refer to my article on What is a High EMF Reading whenever possible to save you some reading.

 Alright, let’s jump right in!